-Or rather, what makes you stand out from the competition?
+Or rather, what makes your pest control business stand out from the competition?

 To find your value proposition, ask yourself the following questions:

-Get to the core of what makes your clients want to buy from you.
+Get to the core of what makes clients want to buy from you.

-Once you know what makes you unique, you’ll be able to use this message in your advertising.
+Once you know what makes the business unique, it's important to use this message in your marketing.

-Once you have your name, logo, and colors picked out, you’ll want to use your brand image on EVERYTHING:
+Once you have your name, logo, and colors picked out, then it's time to use your brand image on EVERYTHING:

 Pest control is regulated in each state.
-Your best bet is to check with your state’s laws before you start your business.
+Check with your state’s laws before starting your pest control business.

-There may be several federal, state, and county licensing, registration, and certification processes that you’ll need to complete before operating your business.
+For example, there may be several federal, state, and county licensing, registration, and certification processes you’ll need to complete before operating.

-Remember - you’re dealing with potent chemicals and that usually requires some red tape.
+Remember, you’re dealing with potent chemicals, which usually requires some red tape.

 From the EPA website:

-And many states require ALL commercial applicators to be certified, not just those using RUPs.
+In addition, many states require ALL commercial applicators to be certified - not just those using RUPs.

-Be sure to check with your State law on the legal requirements.
-And you may be able to find certification courses through your state’s Department of Agriculture (DOA).
+Be sure to check with your state laws on the legal requirements.
+Plus, you may be able to find certification courses through your state’s DOA (Department of Agriculture).

 Consider purchasing insurance for your pest control business.

-What if you damage a client’s property?
-Stain an area with chemicals?
-Miss something altogether?
+What if you damage a client’s property, stain an area with chemicals, or miss something altogether?

-Being that you’ll probably hire a few employees along the way, you’ll want to look into worker’s compensation and auto insurance as well.
+Being that you’ll probably hire a few employees along the way, don't forget to look into worker’s compensation and auto insurance as well.

-Before you start purchasing equipment for your business or collecting any money for jobs, you’ll want to open a checking account for your business.
+Before you start purchasing equipment for your business or collecting any money for jobs, it's important to open a checking account for your business.

-Co-mingling these funds is not a good idea.
-Plus, you’ll get several perks from opening a business account such as account protection and lines of credit.
+Additionally, you’ll get several perks from opening a business account, such as account protection and lines of credit.

-Once you have your business account established, you’ll need to consider purchasing the right equipment for your daily operations.
+Once you have your business account established, it's time to consider purchasing the best pest control equipment for your daily operations.

 When thinking about your ideal client, you’ll want to uncover their biggest pain points.

-You’ll more than likely be faced with the same types of critters and pests causing the same problems throughout your area.
+After all, you’ll more than likely be faced with the same types of critters and pests causing similar problems throughout your area.

 Think about the needs of your clients.
-This will help you develop a “persona” around your client (this one's for lawn care, but the same concept applies to the pest control industry too).
+This will help you develop a client persona around your ideal client.

-If you currently own a service company such as a lawn care and landscaping business, you can tap into that clientele and upsell them on pest control.
+If you currently own a service company, such as a lawn care and landscaping business, then tap into that clientele and upsell them on pest control services.

-If you’re adding pest control services to an existing business, this one’s a no-brainer.
-Start marketing your new service to your existing clients.
+If you’re adding pest control services to an existing business, then this one’s a no-brainer.
+Start marketing your new service to existing clients.

 However, if you’re new to the scene, you’ll have to dig in and find your first few clients.

-If you can answer “yes” to any of the following questions, you may need to hire an employee:
+If you can answer “yes” to any of the following questions, then it's time to hire an employee: